CS-Queens-College-Yao/CS-323-fall-2019-assignment/Omar_Mirza_Writeup.md

 <b>(c)</b> The genericShortest method is implementing dijkstra's algorithm :heavy_check_mark:

 <b>(d)</b> We need to change the code such that the durations are updated dynamically.
-We also need to add
+We also need to increment the time according to how long it takes to wait and reach each node.

 <b>(e)</b> Dijkstra's algorithm is O(V+E)